escaparrac/IRL-relay-SRT-RTMP/README.md

     - username: ubuntu (you can choose whatever you want, but the tutorial is made with ubuntu user)
     - fill the both password fields and select Done
 - On upgrade to ubuntu pro press Continue
-- Press space to install OpenSSH server and select Done (we will configure this later,
+- Press space to install OpenSSH server and select Done (we will configure this later [here](https://github.com/escaparrac/IRL-relay-SRT-RMTP/blob/main/README.md#enablessh)
 - Press Tab and Done
 - Wait for the install to end
 - Scroll to Reboot now and press Enter

 You might end up in a loop now (failed unmounting /cdrom).
-There will be a button below the window with something like "I finished installig".
+There will be a button below the window with something like "I finished installing".
 Click it and press enter.
 Ubuntu should boot up.

 When everything is booted up, you can press Enter and it will show something like:
 `srt-server-ubuntu login:`